vuestorefront/vue-storefront/packages/core/docs/commercetools/enterprise/use-wishlist.md

 ## Features

-`useWishlist` composition API function is responsible for integrating with the wishlist from Commercetools.
+`useWishlist` composition API function is responsible for integrating with the wishlist from commercetools.
 It allows to:

 - fetch products from the wishlist
 - add products to the wishlist